aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ### Alternatives

-The notion of falling back to a parser when another fails is a common need when parsing.
+The notion of falling back to a parser when another fails is a common need.
 Suppose we want to parse TODO's *or* a plain comment when TODO parsing fails

 ```haskell
 data Comment = TodoEntry String | PlainComment String deriving (Show)